$30.00 when purchased online

 - An intimate and captivating exploration of Lin-Manuel Miranda's artistic journey, revealing how the creator of the Broadway musicals Hamilton and In the Heights found his unique voice through bold collaborations and a seamless blend of cultures, redefining the world of musical theater.

-- About the Author: Daniel Pollack-Pelzner writes about theater and contemporary culture for The New Yorker, The Atlantic, and The New York Times.
+- About the Author: Daniel Pollack-Pelzner has written about theater and contemporary culture for The New Yorker, The Atlantic, and The New York Times.

 - 400 Pages